The Perfect Crochet Leaf Pattern

 I had this lovely colored crochet thread that I stumbled upon walking through my local JoAnns, as one does in the harsh Buffalo winters.
 It had such a beautiful color combination I knew I couldn't leave without it.
 While it took me a while to figure out what to actually do with it (it was so pretty to me it almost felt like nothing I could possibly make would be deserving of it), eventually I realized the fall colors would look so nice on a leaf.
 So I sketched out the design in my little notebook as I went along and now it's being put up on the website.

 I love this pattern becuase the leaves have a little twist to them making them look a little more real and natural instead of looking perfectly symmetrical.
-It's the perfect pattern for an addition to a crochet flower, a leaf bookmark, some cute crochet earrings (which I was prototyping at the time), or even just an addition to clothing or blankets.
+It's the perfect pattern for an addition to a crochet flower, a leaf bookmark, some cute crochet earrings (which I was prototyping at the time), or even decoration to add to clothing or blankets.

 The only note I have before starting the pattern below is that you may want to add more chains.
 The bookmark pictured aboved had chain 40 for the shorter stem and chain 80 for the longer stem.